MargaretHuntley20/Data-332/README.md

 All charts were made using the library ggplot2.
 The link to the shiny app is here:
 [Uber_Anlysis](https://huntleymargaret.shinyapps.io/Uber_Project/)
-I was able to publish this shiny app by turning all of my data cleaning and importing into a RBS and importing that into the file.
+I was able to publish this shiny app by turning all of my data cleaning and importing into a RDS and importing that into the file.
 ## Conclusion
 In conclusion, Uber trips are higher overall in August compared to all other months.
 Uber trips are also higher during the week compared to weekdays.
 Uber trips are at a peak at 3-8pm.
 Uber trips should continue to increase in the coming months.
 Lastly Uber can use this analysis to help determine which areas they should increase research on and increase advertising for.